 - for example, if you want a width of 3 cm (30 mm) in 8/0 seed beads (3 mm) then you do the following calculation - 30 mm : 3 mm x 2 = 20 beads

-- why this multiplication: the number of beads you set-up corresponds to the first and second row
+- why this multiplication: the number of beads you set-up corresponds to the total of the first and second row

 - s-lon thread D or Aa